erenkotar/time-series-case/README.md

 # time-series case
-This repo includes the technical assessment that is related with time-series forecasting
+This repo includes the technical assessment that is related to time-series forecasting